wisamaburas/wisamaburas/README.md

 ## 📌 Note on my GitHub

-Most of my professional work has been on private company repositories due to confidentiality — happy to walk through projects in detail during a conversation.
+Most of my professional work has been on private company repositories due to confidentiality.
+Happy to walk through any of my previous projects in detail during a conversation.